 Google’s motivation is to ensure that rating and reviews are an honest reflection of a user’s experience versus a reflection of the organization’s ability to impact the reviews themselves.

 According to Google, “To explain more, in the past, an entity like a business or an organization could add review markup about themselves to their home page or another page and often cause a review snippet to show for that page.
-That markup could have been added directly by the entity or embedded through the use of a third-party widget.
+That markup could have been added directly by the entity or embedded through the use of a third-party widget.We consider this “self-serving” because the entity itself has chosen to add the markup to its own pages, about its own business or organization.

-Self-serving reviews are no longer displayed for businesses and organizations (the LocalBusiness and Organization schema types).
+Self-serving reviews are no longer displayed for businesses and organizations (the LocalBusiness and Organization schema types).“

 What is Schema?
 According to Schema.org “Schema is a semantic vocabulary of tags (or microdata) that you can add to your HTML to improve the way search engines read and represent your page in SERPs.”